16 Best Day Trips from Ljubljana, Slovenia

 To get to Ptuj from Ljubljana, the easiest option is by train.
 The train times vary greatly, so be sure to check the schedules before booking your ticket.

-For day trippers, the 8:05 train from Ljubljana is the quickest, clocking in at a total travel time of 2 hours and 18 minutes.
+For day trippers, the 8:05 train is the quickest, clocking in at a total travel time of 2 hours and 18 minutes.
 Check schedules and prices on Slovenske železnice.

 Maribor

-Coming from Ljubljana, it’s hard to get super psyched for Slovenia’s second biggest city, Maribor.
-But even if it doesn’t impress as quickly as the pretty little capital, Maribor makes for a decent outing if you wanted to see another side of Slovenia.
+Coming from the charming capital, it’s hard to get super psyched for Slovenia’s second-biggest city, Maribor.
+But even if it doesn’t impress as quickly as the capital, Maribor makes for a decent outing if you want to see another side of Slovenia.

 Maribor

-Like most in old European cities, you’ll probably spend most of your time in Maribor in and around the delightfully-pleasant Old Town.
+Like in most old European cities, you’ll probably spend most of your time in Maribor in and around the delightful Old Town.
 The main square, Glavni trg, is classic Central Europe, throwing off an unmistakable Austrian vibe.
 It makes sense, considering Maribor is closer to Graz than to Ljubljana!

 Peer around Old Town, hitting up famous sights like the Plague Memorial (Kužno znamenje) and Town Hall (Mestna hiša Rotovž) on Glavni trg, Maribor Castle, and the simply-named Cathedral (Stolnica) on Slomškov Square (Slomškov trg).